Calibration frames#

 1. Bias frames#

-As introduced in class, a voltage is applied to every pixel to make sure the pixel value is always positive.
-This voltage introduces a “bias” to pixel values.
-However, this bias is slightly different for each pixel and might change over time.
-Therefore, we need to take some zero-time exposures (such that dark current and real photons don’t contribute to the pixel values) to characterize the bias.
+As discussed in class, a small voltage is applied to every pixel to ensure the pixel value is always positive.
+This voltage introduces a “bias” to the pixel values.
+However, the bias can vary slightly between pixels and may change over time.
+To account for this, we take zero-time exposures (where dark current and real photons do not contribute to the pixel values) to characterize the bias.

 Below we load bias frames taken using the camera of IFU-M on the 6.5 m Magellan telescope in Chile.